 - Honor the silence.
 When somebody has finished speaking, allow a time of silence so that people can focus on what was said.
-A good rule of thump is to allow at least ten seconds of silence after a speaker has finished before you start speaking.
+A good rule of thumb is to allow at least three breaths of silence after a speaker has finished before you start speaking.

 Things to avoid